 How to ask for help from a Workplace Representative

-Search for a Workplace Representative at the Public Health Ontario, and get in touch by email to see if they can help you with your matter.
+Search for a Workplace Representative in the Ontario Ombudsman - Children & Youth Unit, and get in touch by email to see if they can help you with your matter.

 Workplace Representatives are trained union members who have volunteered to confidentially assist members like you in the workplace.
 They should be your first point of contact in seeking information and representation with an issue at work.
 Access to this assistance is important advantage of being a unionized professional.